Yanrishatum/fontgen/README.md

 * `-silent` - suppresses all logging.
 * `-verbose` - enables all logging.
 * `-help` - Prints [help](src/help.txt) file and exits.

+### Processor pptions
+All processor options can be used as switches to enable them on all configurations.
+For example `-fixwinding`

+* `fixwinding` - Adds extra winding check for glyphs to ensure they are rendered properly.
+Is comparably slow and disabled by default.
+* `allownonprint` - Enables rasterization of non-printing characters from range U+00 to U+1F plus U+7F (DEL).
+Disabled by default as to not produce warning about missing glyphs.

 ### .fnt file additions
 Tool adds extra line at the end of `.fnt` file describing used SDF method that would allow decoder to determine parameters that are required to render the font.